angular/protractor/CONTRIBUTING.md

 When submitting an issue, please include context from your test and your application.
 If there's an error, please include the error text.

+Please format code and markup in your issue using [github markdown](https://help.github.com/articles/github-flavored-markdown).

 Pull Requests
 -------------